Kalima-Entertainment/Fallout_Strategy/README.md

 ## Goal
 * Make your faction survive among the others in this exciting RTS!

+### Win / Lose conditions
+Destroy all other factions' buildings to win the game, if all of yours are destroyed you will lose.

 ## Controls
 Left click on the unit and left click on the position you want to make it go to. º - Turn console ON/OFF
 Y - Block/Unblock border scroll
-F - Center camera
+F - Center camera on selected entity
+F7 - Show nodes in minimap
+F8 - UI Debug ON/OFF
 F9 - Debug mode ON/OFF
 F10 - Godmode
-ESC - Close game
+ESC - Pause
 ### Debug
 In debug mode you will be able to see the path the player follows and how it does so.